Spectrum of the Maxwell Equations for a Flat Interface between Homogeneous Dispersive Media: Introduction to the problem

+Due to the block structure in \eqref{E:Tk} and and \eqref{E:T} all fields $E$ that are relevant for our spectral considerations are of a polarized form, i.e. $E=(E_1,E_2,0)$ or $E=(0,0,E_3)$.
+The corresponding $H$ field can be constructed using $\curl E = \ri \omega H$.
+The former case then corresponds to the TM polarization with $H=(0,0,H_3)$ and in the latter case one has $H=(H_1,H_2,0)$.

 The rest of the paper is organized as follows.
 In Section \ref{S:gen-pencil} we define the various types of spectrum for operator pencils $P(\omega;\lambda)=A(\omega)-\lambda B(\omega)$.
 The main results of the paper are summarized in Section \ref{S:main-res}.
 The results in the one-dimensional setting are proved in Section \ref{S:1D} while the two-dimensional case is analyzed in Section \ref{S:2D}.
+In Section \ref{S:t-dep} we discuss implications for the time dependent problem and in Section \ref{S:concl} we provide a summary and discuss open problems.
 Finally, the appendices explain our choice of interface conditions in the functional analytic $L^2$-based setting.

 Note that throughout the paper we use the definition of the complex square root $\sqrt{z}$, $z\in \C$ as the unique solution $a$ of $a^2=z$ with $\text{arg}(a)\in (-\pi/2,\pi/2]$.